-The UCM will accept six to eight students for a four week vacation training internship during the winter holidays of 2017 (June/July).
+The UCM typically accepts six to eight students for a four week vacation training internship during the winter holidays (June/July).
 Only applicants willing to conduct four weeks of vacation training will be accepted.
 During the training students will mainly conduct work in the concrete and structural laboratory, although other aspects such as design and research may also be encountered.
 The internship is also an opportunity for students to complete the Vacation Training modules 244 or 342 that forms part of the undergraduate Civil Engineering degree.
 The application is open to all current 2nd, 3rd and 4th year Civil Engineering students at Stellenbosch University.
 Successful applicants will receive the following weekly payment: 2nd year (R 900 p/w), 3rd year (R 1000 p/w) and 4th year (R 1100 p/w).
-The positions will be allocated at the discretion of the UCM.
-Please e-mail the completed Vacation Training Application Form to Dr Riaan Combrinck at email@example.com before Friday the 5th of May at 14h00.
-Successful applicants will be informed within two weeks of the submission date.
+However, given the current uncertainty around when access to the laboratories will be granted, applications for 2020 have been temporarily suspended.
 More information regarding the UCM and the type of work and research we conduct can be found on this website.

 In terms of undergraduate modules, students studying Civil Engineering at Stellenbosch University have to complete a second year module called Building Materials which considers materials such as concrete, steel, wood, masonry and polymer composites.
 This module provides a foundation for further post-graduate studies at the UCM, although an advanced module that focusses on cement based materials is also given on a postgraduate level.
 An example of a practical exercise on self-compacting concrete that forms part of the Building Materials module can be seen in the video below.